yghlc/BigImageMapper/README.md

     Supporting of Mask RCNN

 March 2019:
-    Many scripts for producing figures of manuscript: Mapping Retrogressive Thaw Slumps in the Beiluhe Region, Tibetan Plateau on Planet CubeSat images using Deep Learning
+    Many scripts for producing figures of manuscript: Using Deep Learning to Map Retrogressive Thaw Slumps in the Beiluhe Region (Tibetan Plateau) from CubeSat Images, Remote sensing of Environment, In press

 Dependencies: